adap/flower/doc/source/example-walkthrough-pytorch-mnist.rst

 Again, we can go deeper and look inside :code:`flwr_example/quickstart_pytorch/client.py`.
 After going through the argument parsing code at the beginning of our :code:`main` function, you will find a call to :code:`mnist.load_data`.
 This function is responsible for partitioning the original MNIST datasets (*training* and *test*) and returning a :code:`torch.utils.data.DataLoader` s for each of them.
-We then instantiate a :code:`PytorchMNISTClient` object with our client ID, our DataLoaders, the number of epochs in each round, and which device we want to use for training (cpu or gpu).
+We then instantiate a :code:`PytorchMNISTClient` object with our client ID, our DataLoaders, the number of epochs in each round, and which device we want to use for training (CPU or GPU).

 .. code-block:: python